Las Vegas Pest Control Services Providers

-The listings assembled on this page represent pest control providers operating within the Las Vegas metropolitan area, organized by service category, pest type, and property classification.
-Accurate directory listings serve a functional role: they connect property owners, facility managers, and tenants with licensed operators who meet Nevada's regulatory requirements.
-Understanding how these listings are structured — and what they do and do not guarantee — helps readers make informed provider comparisons before contacting any company.
+The providers assembled on this page represent pest control providers operating within the Las Vegas metropolitan area, organized by service category, pest type, and property classification.
+Accurate provider network providers serve a functional role: they connect property owners, facility managers, and tenants with licensed operators who meet Nevada's regulatory requirements.
+Understanding how these providers are structured — and what they do and do not guarantee — helps readers make informed provider comparisons before contacting any company.

-Each listing in this directory identifies a pest control business by name, primary service categories, and the Nevada jurisdiction in which it holds an active license.
+Each provider in this network identifies a pest control business by name, primary service categories, and the Nevada jurisdiction in which it holds an active license.
 The Nevada Department of Agriculture (NDA) administers pesticide applicator licensing under Nevada Revised Statutes Chapter 555, which establishes the legal framework all commercial pest control operators must satisfy before conducting work in the state.

-2. License category — Nevada distinguishes between General Pest Control (Category 7A), Termite/Wood-Destroying Organisms (Category 7B), Fumigation (Category 7D), and Ornamental/Turf Pest Control (Category 3), among others.
-Listings note which NDA categories apply.
+- License category — Nevada distinguishes between General Pest Control (Category 7A), Termite/Wood-Destroying Organisms (Category 7B), Fumigation (Category 7D), and Ornamental/Turf Pest Control (Category 3), among others.
+Providers note which NDA categories apply.

-Listings exclude the following: customer reviews, pricing guarantees, response time warranties, or endorsements of any kind.
-No listing constitutes a recommendation.
+Providers exclude the following: customer reviews, pricing guarantees, response time warranties, or endorsements of any kind.
+No provider constitutes a recommendation.
 Information about what a provider charges is addressed separately at Las Vegas Pest Control Cost and Pricing.

 Verification Status

-Listings are cross-referenced against the NDA's publicly searchable pesticide applicator license database.
-A listing marked Active indicates the provider held a valid license at the time of the most recent directory update.
-A listing marked Unverified indicates that license status could not be confirmed against the NDA database at the time of publication.
+Providers are cross-referenced against the NDA's publicly searchable pesticide applicator license database.
+A provider marked Active indicates the provider held a valid license at the time of the most recent provider network update.
+A provider marked Unverified indicates that license status could not be confirmed against the NDA database at the time of publication.

 Coverage Gaps

-The following situations fall outside the scope of this directory:
+The following situations fall outside the scope of this provider network:

-Adjacent areas such as Laughlin, Mesquite, and Pahrump are not covered by this listing resource.
+Adjacent areas such as Laughlin, Mesquite, and Pahrump are not covered by this provider resource.

 By Pest Type